-The responsibilities of the BIA for these areas are clearly defined in the professional standards, previously mentioned in this document.
+The BIA responsibilities for these areas are defined in the professional standards, mentioned later in this document.
 The professional standards, which will govern the operation of this BIA, do not expect or mandate auditors assume responsibility for detection or prevention of irregularities, illegal acts, or other noncompliance.

-All employees of the BIA will be expected to adhere to the professional standards.
+BIA employees are required to adhere to the professional standards.
 This will provide reasonable assurance of detecting irregularities, illegal acts, or other noncompliance material to the financial statements of the department.